 One well-behaved dog is welcome at Whitesand Shiel without charge; a second dog is accepted with a £20 charge.
 Please note that dogs are not permitted upstairs or on the furniture.
 An outside tap is available.

 The beds are made up with good quality bed linen, hypoallergenic duvet and pillows.
 A hairdryer is provided.
-Luxurious bath sheets and hand towels are provided for all guests.
+Bath sheets and hand towels are provided for all guests.

 Wi-Fi & Mobile Coverage

 Wi-Fi is not available.
 There is good mobile coverage with 4G on most networks.

 Heating is provided by electric panel heaters and a wood burning stove.
 Logs are provided.

-There is a footpath in front of the property which leads into Berwick-upon-Tweed town centre.
+There is a footpath directly to the front of the property which leads into Berwick-upon-Tweed town centre, however the garden area has established planting and hedging which offers guest privacy when sitting-out.

 Access - Important

-Access to Whitesand Shiel is via a concrete track which is usable by all vehicles other than in severe weather conditions.
+Access to Whitesand Shiel is via a concrete and gravel track which is usable by all vehicles other than in severe weather conditions.
 The access road is steep in parts and does involve exiting the vehicle to open the access gate into the field on the upper section, and then into the parking area of the garden area of the property on the lower section.
 This may prove difficult for guests with restricted mobility.
 Please do not hesitate to contact us if you have any concerns.

 Whitesand Shiel offers guests the best of both worlds; the location is surprisingly peaceful and private and yet Berwick’s shops, pubs and restaurants are just a fifteen minute walk from the front door.
 Unusually for this part of the world, Whiteand Shiel is one of very few properties where a car is not required.
 Berwick upon Tweed is on the main East Coast line which also links to the west coast and the station is about a 10 minute walk from the house.